Code-Institute-Submissions/florencemezino-basic-vits_AprResub/testing/testing.md

 ### As a `Basic Vits` admin site user, I want to :

 * User Accounts
-21. Easily log in and out from a product management page so that I can access the `Basic Vits` product database and work with it efficiently
+20. Easily log in and out from a product management page so that I can access the `Basic Vits` product database and work with it efficiently
-    - Admin user can login easily , clciking on my account like the user.
+    - Admin user can login easily , cliking on my account like the user.
 However he has restricted access to certain functionnality.
 More information below.

 - Admin and Store Management
-22. Add a product so that I can add new items to my online store
+21. Add a product so that I can add new items to my online store
-    - Admin user has access to a form that allows toadd new product on the page with fiekds such as a reference (SKU) , name, description, image, quantity and price
+    - Admin user has access to a form that allows to add new product on the page with fields such as a reference (SKU) , name, description, image, quantity and price
     - Admin can access this in the nav bar for easy access

-23. Edit/Update a product so that I can change product prices, descriptions, images, amd other product crieria
+22. Edit/Update a product so that I can change product prices, descriptions, images, amd other product crieria
     - Admin user can update a product thanks to a button on the product card.

-24. Delete a product so that I can remove items that are no longer for sales / out of stock
+23. Delete a product so that I can remove items that are no longer for sales / out of stock
     - Admin user can delete a product thanks to a button on the product card.